 The Most Important Rule: Never Combine Cannabis and Skiing

-This is the single most critical message for Vermont cannabis tourists: never use cannabis before or during skiing or snowboarding.
+This is the single most critical message for Vermont cannabis ski tourists: never use cannabis before or during skiing or snowboarding.

 Why Cannabis and Skiing Don’t Mix